-Every year, the league gets inundated with more and more fresh talent – young men who are capable of things players 20 years ago couldn’t even dream of doing.
+Every year, the league gets inundated with more and more fresh talent – young men who are capable of things players their age 20 years ago couldn’t even dream of doing.

 As such, various teams around the Association have used the draft to create contenders, with many going out of their way to lose games in order to secure higher draft picks, and increase their chances of securing their next franchise cornerstones.